ky

 @param url - `Request` object, `URL` object, or URL string. @returns A promise with `Body` methods added. */ patch: <T>(url: Input, options?: Options) => ResponsePromise<T>; /** Fetch the given `url` using the option `{method: 'head'}`.

-@param url - `Request` object, `URL` object, or URL string. @returns A promise with `Body` methods added. */ head: (url: Input, options?: Options) => ResponsePromise; /** Create a new Ky instance with complete new defaults.
+@param url - `Request` object, `URL` object, or URL string. @returns A promise with `Body` methods added. */ head: (url: Input, options?: Options) => ResponsePromise; /** Create a new Ky instance with complete new defaults, without inheriting from any parent instance.

 @returns A new Ky instance. */ create: (defaultOptions?: Options) => KyInstance; /** Create a new Ky instance with some defaults overridden with your own.